UniCoR: Modality Collaboration for Robust Cross-Language Hybrid Code Retrieval: Approach

 \subsubsection{Multi-Source Positive Sample Construction Strategy}

 High-quality positive pairs are essential for contrastive learning.
-To force the model to go beyond superficial co-occurrence of words and learn deep functional semantics, we constructed a rich and diverse set of positive samples from the following three levels: \begin{enumerate}[wide=0pt] \item \textbf{Functionally equivalent data sources}.
+To force the model to go beyond superficial co-occurrence of words and learn deep functional semantics, we construct a rich and diverse set of positive samples from the following three levels: \begin{enumerate}[wide=0pt] \item \textbf{Functionally equivalent data sources}.
 Functionally similar data tuples $D=(Code_1, Code_2, NL_1, NL_2)$ are randomly sampled from different programming languages, where $Code_1$ and $Code_2$ are functionally equivalent but different implementations of code snippets, and $NL_1$ and $NL_2$ are their corresponding descriptions.
 This naturally forces the model to ignore specific syntax or keywords, thereby enhancing the robustness of semantic understanding. \item \textbf{Data augmentation and perturbation}.
 To guide the model in learning fine-grained semantic invariance, inspired by CoCoSoDA \cite{Shi2023CoCoSoDA}, we perform random data augmentation (e.g., dynamic masking, identifier replacement, etc.) on data tuples $D$ to generate semantically consistent but formally slightly different perturbed positive samples $D^*$. \item \textbf{Cross-modal positive sample supplementation}.
-To address the limited natural language enhancement methods, which lead to insufficient diversity of positive samples of NL, code comment is also treated as corresponding descriptions to enrich the semantic expression. \end{enumerate} Through the above strategy, a rich set of positive samples is constructed for any data in the data tuple $D$.
-For example, the positive code sample set for $Code_1$ is $\{Code_1^*, Code_2, Code_2^*\}$, and the positive natural language sample set for $Code_1$ is $\{NL_1,NL_1^*, NL_2, NL_2^*\}$.
+To address the limited natural language enhancement methods, which lead to insufficient diversity of positive samples of NL, code comments are also treated as corresponding descriptions to enrich the semantic expression. \end{enumerate}